brentlintner/linus/TRACKER.md

 * Add tests (smoke tests (fake API), realworld tests (real API), and unit tests

+* Sometimes can print a diff if long running?
+(1.5 pro issue?)

 * Ensuring Code Complete / Fallback Error Handling
     * Explore getting the LLM to consistently examine it's changes and consider if it made any mistakes
     * Add to prompt? "check your code after, and if you see a mistake, make a new version of the file"